 Giving Thanks Is Good For the Soul

 When you wake up from your nap, you may find that Thanksgiving still isn’t over yet, and with nothing left to eat, the guests have resorted to using their mouths for other less-savory activities, like bickering.
-That’s when it’s time to reach for the heavy drugs — that’s right, you know what I’m talking about: gratitude.
+That’s when it’s time to reach for the heavy drugs and use the backup (look at this for more info) — that’s right, you know what I’m talking about: gratitude.
 What?
 Think I’m joking?
 Thankfulness is scientifically proven to be better than just about any narcotics you can find.
 It transforms both your body and your brain, affecting everything from mood to hormones to social bonding to pleasure to immunity to stress to — you get the idea.
 Spending just a few minutes thinking about and listing the things for which you’re grateful makes you a happier and healthier person.
 In case you get mentally stuck and draw a gratitude blank, use this cheat sheet (and consider printing it out so other guests can get high on gratitude with you).

 Still need a bit more holiday handholding?
 Here are tips to prepare and repair your body (plus what to wear) during the 5 phases of Thanksgiving: